Jonathan Fantini Porter

-Jonathan Fantini Porter is a government official and executive in the private and social sectors.
-He currently serves as CEO of the public-private Partnership for Central America and previously held leadership positions at the U.S. Department of Homeland Security, The White House, U.S. Congress, and McKinsey & Company.
+Jonathan Fantini Porter is an American government official and executive in the private and social sectors.
+He is CEO of the public-private Partnership for Central America and previously held leadership positions at the U.S. Department of Homeland Security, The White House, U.S. Congress, and McKinsey & Company.

 Career

-As of 2023, Fantini Porter serves as executive director and CEO of the White House public-private Partnership for Central America.
+As of 2023, Fantini Porter is executive director and CEO of the White House public-private Partnership for Central America.
 Under his tenure, the organization raised $4.2 billion in foreign direct investment, procurement, and lending and delivered programs to 5 million individuals across Environmental, social, and corporate governance programs to address the economic roots of migration in frontier and emerging markets.

-He previously served as an Associate Partner at McKinsey & Company; advisor on national security and private sector engagement to the Presidential transition of Joe Biden; a White House advisor on transnational security during the Presidency of Barack Obama; as a senior congressional aide in the U.S. Congress; and Chief of Staff in the U.S. Department of Homeland Security where he oversaw management operations of a $6 billion homeland security budget supporting 22,000 personnel in 48 countries.
+He previously was an Associate Partner at McKinsey & Company; advisor on national security and private sector engagement to the Presidential transition of Joe Biden; a White House advisor on transnational security during the Presidency of Barack Obama; as a senior congressional aide in the U.S. Congress; and Chief of Staff in the U.S. Department of Homeland Security where he oversaw management operations of a $6 billion homeland security budget supporting 22,000 personnel in 48 countries.

-He has served on advisory bodies to the U.N.
+He has been on advisory bodies to the U.N.
 High Commissioner for Refugees, World Economic Forum, and Amnesty International, and as a consulting fellow at the International Institute for Strategic Studies.